Nick-h4ck3r/portfolio-nextjs-latest/README.md

 To customize the Portfolio website for your own use, follow these steps:

-1. Edit the `data/data.json` file with your own project information.
+1. Replace the `data/data.json` file with your own project information.
-2. Edit the `components/About.tsx` file with your own information.
+2. For Experience section, alter the `data/experience.json` file with your own experience information.
-3. Edit the `components/Experience.tsx` file with your own information.
+3. Edit the `components/About.tsx` file with your own information.
-4. Edit the `components/Skills.tsx` file with your own information.
+4. To update the Skills section, edit the `data/stacks.tsx` file.
 5. Edit the `components/Contact.tsx` file with your own information.
 6. Replace the links in `components/Header.tsx` file with your own social links.
+7. Update the `publication(host: "your-blog-url-of-hashnode")` query in `components/Blogs.tsx` with your own blog URL.

 Feel free to experiment and customize the project to your liking.